JossWhittle/XKCD_Stitcher/README.md

 			 : Scroll to Zoom

 ## Just a note
-Some of the code here might be a little "hack & slash", I tried to keep it as clean and proper as possible but given this project was A. Just for fun, and B. Mainly built by taking files from my Aliens/Pacman Game and re-tooling them, I hope you can see how there may be one or two things which aren't quite kosher.
+Some of the code here might be a little "hack & slash", I tried to keep it as clean and proper as possible but given this project was A. Just for fun, and B. Mainly built by taking files from my Aliens/Pacman Game and re-tooling them.

 ## Additionally on how I acquired the images...